 - Using a standardized form, interns evaluate their preceptor and rotation experience at the end of each rotation.
-This evaluation is used to assess whether the intern perceived that the preceptor/rotation provided an adequate supervised practice experience and to guide internship improvement. - The evaluations are treated as confidential and will not be shared with the preceptor.
-Note: preceptors will get feedback with aggregated data from evaluations completed by the intern. - Feedback from the evaluations will be used to coach preceptors, guide preceptor training needs, revise supervised practice experiences, and to prepare future interns for supervised practice.
+This evaluation is used to assess whether the intern perceived that the preceptor/rotation provided an adequate supervised practice experience and to guide internship improvement. - The evaluations are treated as confidential and will not be shared with the preceptor. - Feedback from the evaluations will be used to coach preceptors, guide preceptor training needs, revise supervised practice experiences, and to prepare future interns for supervised practice.